norm/bash-composition/README.markdown

 More documentation can be found in the `share/bash-composition` folder:

 *   `usage.markdown` explains the general usage of the framework
-*   `functions.markdown` explains what functions are provided
+*   `functions.markdown` details what functions are provided
+*   `prompt.markdown` details macros available for more conveniently setting the prompt